jaeeolma/ties445/README.md

 * Standardizing some of the values

 ### Model
-Use RandomForestClassifier for Success/failure and RandomForestRegressor for number of backers and amount of money raised.
+Use RandomForestClassifier for Success/failure.

+Build a classifier, test different hyperparameters, drop irrelevant keys.
 [State classifier](State%20classifier.ipynb)

+Try to apply PCA to processed dataset:
 [State classifier with PCA](State classifier with PCA.ipynb)